vuejs/docs/src/guide/transitions-state.md

 ## Organizing Transitions into Components

-Managing many state transitions can quickly increase the complexity of a Vue instance or component.
+Managing many state transitions can quickly increase the complexity of a component instance.
 Fortunately, many animations can be extracted out into dedicated child components.
 Let's do this with the animated integer from our earlier example:

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/gsap/3.2.4/gsap.min.js"></script>